 A. You have both sandwiches ready to go.

 B. Your peanut butter sandwich is done and ready.
-Mary tell you to wait for her to cut the egg sandwich in half and put it in a zip lock bag for you.
+Mary tells you to wait for her to cut the egg sandwich in half and put it in a zip lock bag for you.

 C. Equally desirable.

 3. Imagine you want to make the egg sandwich.
-You have sliced the eggs, put them on one slice of bread, salted them, and waiting for Mary to put some pickles on your eggs.
+You have sliced the eggs, put them on one slice of bread, salted them, and are waiting for Mary to put some pickles on your eggs.
 Which of the following two actions is more desirable?
 [Predecessors OR preconditions of the top level goal]

-A. Mary tells you there is no more pickles left in the jar to put on your sandwich.
+A. Mary tells you there are no more pickles left in the jar to put on your sandwich.

-B. Mary finds the pickle's jar to put some pickles on your eggs.
+B. Mary finds the pickle jar to put some pickles on your eggs.

 C. Equally desirable.

-4. Imagine you pressed two slices of bread with peanut butter and strawberry jam on them, and passed them to Mary.
+4. Imagine you pressed two slices of bread together with peanut butter and strawberry jam on them, and passed them to Mary.
 Which of the following two actions is more desirable?
 [Focus is Achieved]

 A. Mary cuts the peanut butter sandwich in half and put it in a zip lock bag.